 The government has committed to the end of gas, and all fossil fuel heating, in new builds from 2025.
 This forms a part of government legislation to make the UK carbon-neutral by 2050 and follows the declaration of a global climate emergency.
 These vital targets, as well the government’s announcement of a target to slash UK carbon emissions by 78% by 2035, only strengthens the case for ground source heating.

-It’s vital that developers anticipate a gas ban as part of future developments, as ground source heat pumps will be at the forefront of new-build heating options – rivalling and replacing the gas grid.
+Developers must embrace low-carbon renewable heating in future developments, as ground source heat pumps will be at the forefront of new-build heating options – rivalling and replacing the gas grid.

 How do heat pump costs improve as the scale of the project increases?